-In the latest National Student Survey (2017), over 90% of our students agree that their course is intellectually stimulating and that they have access to the resources and facilities that support their learning.
+- 90% said they have access to the resources and facilities that support their learning.
+(National Student Survey 2022).

 The range of modules offered in the first year is designed to stimulate your interest in physics and astronomy, whilst giving you a sound foundation to build upon in subsequent years.

-Traditional lectures, tutorials and laboratory work are complemented by computer, project and skills-based modules.
+Traditional lectures, tutorials, and laboratory work are complemented by computer, project and skills-based modules.

 In the first year, the emphasis is on basic techniques, simple but accurate recording of observations and re-enacting some classic physics experiments.
 In later years, you will progress to substantial experiments requiring planning, analysis and interpretation of results, and reporting to a professional standard.

 Final year project